Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Some background concepts

 \subsection{The DPD and the MDPDE}

-Basu et al.~\cite{basu1998robust} proposed a robust method of estimation by minimizing the density power divergence (DPD) between the true data generating distribution (estimated suitably from the observed data) and the model distribution under the setup of IID data.
-Depending on a tuning parameter $\alpha\geq 0$, the DPD measure between two densities $f$ and $g$, defined with respect to a common dominating measure, is given by
+Basu et al.~\cite{basu1998robust} proposed a robust method of estimation by minimizing the density power divergence (DPD) between the true data-generating distribution (estimated suitably from the observed data) and the model distribution under the setup of IID data.
+Depending on a tuning parameter $\alpha\geq 0$, the DPD measure between two probability density functions $f$ and $g$, is given by

 Note that the DPD is defined as a continuous limit at $\alpha=0$, i.e., $d_0(g,f) = \lim_{\alpha\to 0}d_\alpha(g,f)$, which coincides with the Kullback-Leibler divergence.
 Also, the case $\alpha=1$ gives the squared $L_2$ distance.
 It has been well-established in the literature \cite{basu2011statistical} that the tuning parameter $\alpha$ controls the trade-off between efficiency and robustness of the associated minimum DPD estimator (MDPDE) defined below.